 - Find all of the touristy places in your hometown and make a plan to visit them.
 Drag a friend along!

-Included in this last list of goals to set for yourself are some general weekly goal ideas:
+Included in this last list of goals topics are some general weekly goal ideas:

 - Load the dishes every night before bed.
 No dirty dishes in the sink overnight!